Sometime during the night, B did his regular bed swap and it was just as well he did!

 C had kindly put together a little sandpit for B to play in whilst we were visiting, and so he spent lots of time with that, whilst the grown-ups sat in the warm Bulgarian sunshine chatting about anything and everything!

 We had a wonderful lunch of sausage and bean stew (which would later form the inspiration for one of our own dinners in Bulgaria, and then several more back at home with some dried sausage we brought home with us), home-made bread, and the most delicious home-made chocolate cake!

 They also very kindly let us have an extremely welcome shower in their wet room as we’d not been able to freshen up properly since staying in the Travelodge!

-Whilst we showered, Caroline even hung all our washing on her line, and by the time we left it was all completely dry, as the weather was so sunny!
+Whilst we showered, C even kindly hung all our washing on their line, and by the time we left it was all completely dry, as the weather was so sunny!

 It was such a fabulous, relaxing day there, and once again, we felt so blessed to have been lucky enough to have made contact with them and become friends!